daurmax/Coretor-Ortografic-Furlan---COF/tests/README.md

 ## Compatibility Note

-The `test_core_functionality_compat.pl` test validates basic COF::DataCompat functionality, while `test_phonetic_algorithm.pl` provides comprehensive validation that the COF::DataCompat phonetic algorithm produces identical results to the original implementation.
+The `test_core.pl` file includes a comprehensive compatibility layer section that validates COF::DataCompat functionality, while `test_phonetic_algorithm.pl` provides extensive validation that the COF::DataCompat phonetic algorithm produces identical results to the original implementation.
 This ensures 100% compatibility for phonetic hashing when DB_File is unavailable.

 ## Support